santedb/dev-doc/developers/server-plugins/service-definitions/resource-pointer-service.md

-Resource Pointer Service (IResourcePointerService in SanteDB.Core.Api)
+`IResourcePointerService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service which is tasked with generating verified pointers to data